ivobul/css-exercise-comments-section/README.md

 # CSS Exercise | Article Comments
-## Create a webpage that looks like the screenshot below:
+## Create a web page that looks like the screenshot below:
 ![CSS Exercise - Preview](./design/preview.png)